-Several previous studies identified that knowledge sharing is often placed as a variable that mediates research related to innovation (Kuo, Kuo, and Ho, 2012; Wang and Choon, 2018).
-In addition, knowledge sharing is also proven to directly increase individual innovation, absorptive capacity, and innovativeness (Lee and Kim, 2013; Yesil and Dereli, 2013).
+Several previous studies identified that knowledge sharing is often placed as a variable that mediates research related to innovation (Wang and Kwek, 2018).
+In addition, knowledge sharing is also proven to directly increase individual innovation, absorptive capacity, and innovativeness (Kim er al., 2013; Yesil and Dereli, 2013).
 Based on this explanation, it is logical to implement the knowledge sharing variable as a mediating variable in the conceptual model.
 In addition, Helmy et al. (2019) study revealed that psychological empowerment would increase knowledge sharing behavior, improving employees' innovative behavior.
 On the other hand, Rhee and Choi (2017) conclude that employees with personal characteristics (learning goal orientation) have better creative performance through knowledge-sharing mechanisms.
 Based on previous studies, this research proposed hypothesis: